The frikandel is perhaps the most contentious of Dutch foods. It’s both widely loved and widely hated, but what the frick is it?

 What’s in a frikandel?

 What meat you’re eating is never certain.
-All we can say is that it’s probably a bit of everything.
-The usual combination is pork, chicken and beef, with chicken making up the highest proportion.
+All we can say is that it’s probably a bit of everything: the usual combination is pork, chicken, and beef, with chicken making up the highest proportion.

-However, apparently, horse meat is simply too expensive for the frikandel (what that means for the cow udders though… is uncertain.)
+However, apparently, horse meat is simply too expensive for the frikandel (what that means for the cow udders, though, is uncertain.)
 This has led to many people shunning the poor frikandel.

-To add to the ambiguity, the meat used is mechanically separated meat (MSM), otherwise known as ‘white slime’ — double mmmm.
+To add to the ambiguity, the meat used is mechanically separated meat (MSM), otherwise known as “white slime” — delicious.
 The creation of MSM involves the grinding up of carcasses from which most of the meat has already been removed.

-The frikandel: A Dutch treasure (whether they like it or not)
+A Dutch treasure (whether they like it or not)

-I would like to clarify that my annual average was one back in 2018, and it has been less than one ever since.
+I would like to clarify that my annual average was one, back in 2018, and it has been less than one ever since.
 However, some colleagues have admitted that they may have managed to consume the annual average over long, boozy weekends in their youth.

 Interesting toppings and variants of the frikandel

 There have been many interesting attempts to alter the standard frikandel — either with toppings or by altering the frikandel’s composition altogether.